-The pathway of the germanium PI from research onto a commercial product is elucidated in this paper.
-The general synthesis of the novel germanium PIs is described and UV-VIS absorption and photo-DSC studies of PI 1 show the absorption characteristics and photoinitiating activity under longwavelength irradiation compared with phosphorous-based PIs and a Type II CQ/DMAB system.10 Storage stability tests under acidic conditions were conducted and steady-state photolysis (SSP) gave an idea about quantum yields and the photobleaching effect of PI 1.
-The first tests on visible-light curing of dental composites showed high potential for the germanium PI 1.11 Direct photophysical experiments such as time-resolved electron paramagnetic resonance spectroscopy (TR-EPR) and chemically induced dynamic nuclear polarization (CIDNP) gave insights about the mechanistic behavior of PI 1 upon irradiation.12 The reactivity of germanium radicals was investigated as well and compared to benzovl and phosphorous radicals.
-After the conduction of mechanical and clinical tests, a bulk fill dental composite (Tetric EvoCeram Bulk Fill) was developed and cleared for the market.
+The pathway of the germanium PI from research onto the commercial product Ivocerin® from Ivoclar Vivadent AG is elucidated in this paper.
+The general synthesis of the novel germanium PIs is described and UV-VIS absorption and photo-DSC studies of 1 show the absorption characteristics and photoinitiating activity under long-wavelength irradiation compared with phosphorous-based PIs and a Type II CQ/DMAB system.
+Storage stability tests under acidic conditions were conducted and steady state photolysis gave an idea about quantum yields and the photobleaching effect of 1.
+The first tests on visible light curing of dental composites showed high potential for the germanium initiator 1.
+Direct photophysical experiments such as time-resolved electron paramagnetic resonance spectroscopy (TR-EPR) and chemically induced dynamic nuclear polarization (CIDNP) gave insights about the mechanistic behaviour of 1 upon irradiation.
+The reactivity of germanium radicals was investigated as well and compared to benzoyl and phosphorous radicals.
+After the conduction of mechanical and clinical tests, a bulk fill dental composite (Tetric EvoCeram Bulk Fill) was developed by the company Ivoclar Vivadent AG and cleared for the market.